dmerejkowsky/dmenv/docs/contents/basic_usage.md

 # Usage

-## A note aobut setup.py and setup.cfg
+## A note about setup.py and setup.cfg

 The following documentation assumes you are calling `setuptools.setup()` with no arguments and that all of `setuptools` options are set in the `setup.cfg` file.
 See [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files) for more details.